Get 12 months for the price of 10 when you sign up to Disney Plus

 How much screen time did Baby Yoda have in The Mandalorian season 1?

 We're happy to report that The Child is heavily featured during The Mandalorian's first season.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-The cherry on top is The Child, Mando's alien co-star lovingly dubbed by the Internet as Baby Yoda.
+The cherry on top is The Child, Mando's alien co-star lovingly dubbed Baby Yoda.
 His initial appearance caused a stir both inside and outside the Star Wars community.
 The character took the Internet by storm, inspiring numerous memes and building an impressive fanbase based on cuteness alone.

 Baby Yoda is also surprisingly powerful for an infant in a floating bassinet, so we can probably all agree that The Child must be protected at all costs.
 Which, thankfully, Mando realises as well.